Rreddy45/Rreddy/README.md

 ### 🚀 About Me

-- 🎓 Electronics and Communication Engineering Graduate (2021–2025)
+- 🎓 ECE Graduate — 2021 to 2025
-- 💡 Passionate about Digital Design, Verilog/SystemVerilog, and Design verification
+- 💡 Passionate about *Digital Design, Verilog, SystemVerilog, UVM*
-- 🧠 Interested in RTL design, Design Verification and semiconductor technology
+- 🧠 Interested in *RTL Design, Functional Verification & Semiconductor Technology*
-- 📈 Always learning and building projects to grow as a future Design/Verification Engineer
+- 📈 Always learning and building projects to become a strong *Design Verification Engineer*

 ---

 ### ⚙ Tools I Use Often